Home Main menu

 The 225 MM RII (Rear-Independent-Iron) axle is an independent assembly with a cast iron housing and differential.
 The 225 MM RII uses an open differential which is supported by two tapered roller bearings located on either side of the case.

 The 230 MM RIA (Rear-Independent-Aluminum) axle is an independent assembly with an aluminum housing and differential.
-The 230 MM axle can be equipted with or without ELSD (Electronic Limited Slip Differential).
+The 230 MM axle can be equipped with or without ELSD (Electronic Limited Slip Differential).

 The 230 MM RIA (Rear-Independent-Aluminum) axle is an independent assembly with an aluminum housing and differential.
-The 230 MM axle can be equipted with or without ELSD (Electronic Limited Slip Differential).
+The 230 MM axle can be equipped with or without ELSD (Electronic Limited Slip Differential).

-A. All models, all front and rear axles - except ELSD*
+1. All models, all front and rear axles – except 230mm with ELSD*

 Note: A separate limited slip additive is NOT required.